-- 1. Parents are to contact the school secretary before 9:00 a.m. if their child is going to be absent.
+- 1. Parents are to call the school secretary before 8:45 a.m. if their child is going to be absent.
 Upon returning to school, the student must deliver a note written by the parent explaining each day of absence.
 Should the parent not telephone the school; the school will contact the parent at work or at home to verify the child's absence from school.
 We do need to inform the Rutherford Police Department if we do not hear from a parent verifying the absent.
 This is an essential safety measure.
-Please help us by calling the school at 201-438-7675 ext.
-6210 or kcenterattendance@rutherfordschools.org. - 2.
+Please help us by calling the school.
+Please do not send an email about attendance since a teacher may not be present on that day. - 2.
 Daily attendance is a requirement for every grade.
 Students who are absent more than 18 days may be retained.
-An appeals process is available to parents. - 3.
-The office will mail letters of notification to parents or guardians alerting them of the danger of the student noncompliance with the attendance requirements.
+An appeals process is available to parents.

+- 3. The office will mail letters of notification to parents or guardians alerting them of the danger of the student noncompliance with the attendance requirements.
 Letters will be mailed after the 10th absence and again after the 15th absence. - 4.
-Some illnesses are treated by a doctor and it may become necessary to substantiate these absences during an appeals hearing.
+At times some illnesses are treated by a doctor and it may become necessary to substantiate these absences during an appeals hearing.
 Therefore, medical excuses must be submitted upon the child's return to school, where they will become part of the student's permanent attendance record.
 The school will not honor retroactive medical excuses from doctors. - 5.
 Written excuses from parents are due as soon as students return to school. - 6.
 All students who enroll in school after the opening of school shall have the number of absences prorated accordingly. - 7.
 Absences incurred because of family vacations will not be excused. - 8.
 State law requires a minimum of four instructional hours for a student to be recorded present. - 9.
 A student who does not attend school is not permitted to participate in school-sponsored events such as athletics, performances, and social events. - 10.
 Students that arrive late to school disrupt instruction.
 It is imperative that students arrive on time.
 The principal will monitor late arrivals.
 Students will receive a detention after the fifth tardy and then after every additional third tardy.